synsense/sinabs-exodus/README.md

 Sinabs-exodus is published under AGPL v3.0.
 See the LICENSE file for details.

 ## Footnotes
-[^1]: tba

-[^2]: Sumit Bam Shrestha and Garrick Orchard.
+[^1]: Sumit Bam Shrestha and Garrick Orchard.
 "SLAYER: Spike Layer Error Reassignment in Time."
 In _Advances in Neural Information Processing Systems_, pp. 1417-1426.
 2018.